 16-222.
 Vacancy in the office of United States senator or representative

-A. When a vacancy occurs in the office of United States senator or representative in Congress by reason of death or resignation, or from any other cause, the vacancy shall be filled at the next general election.
-At such election the person elected shall fill the unexpired term of the vacated office.
+A. When a vacancy occurs in the office of United States senator or representative in Congress by reason of death or resignation, or from any other cause and except as provided in subsection D of this section, the vacancy shall be filled at the next general election.
+At such an election the person elected shall fill the unexpired term of the vacated office.

-1. The special primary election shall be held no less than eighty nor more than ninety days after the occurrence of the vacancy, and the special general election shall be held not less than fifty nor more than sixty days after the special primary election.
+1. The special primary election shall be held not less than one hundred twenty nor more than one hundred thirty-three days after the occurrence of the vacancy, and the special general election shall be held not less than seventy nor more than eighty days after the special primary election.

-2. Nomination papers and nomination petitions shall be filed no later than thirty days after the date of the proclamation calling the election.
+2. Nomination papers and nomination petitions shall be filed not later than thirty days after the date of the proclamation calling the election.

-3. Any court action challenging the nomination of a candidate shall be filed no later than 5:00 p.m. on the fifth business day after the last day for filing nomination papers and petitions.
+3. Any court action challenging the nomination of a candidate shall be filed not later than 5:00 p.m. on the fifth business day after the last day for filing nomination papers and petitions.

 4. The superior court shall hear and render a decision within five days after the filing of the action.